raspberrypilearning/cat-meme-generator/learn.md

 By creating a cat meme generator you will learn:

+- How to write functions in JavaScript
+- How to use JavaScript to manipulate data input by a user
-- How to upload an image from your computer and display it live on a webpage
+- How to use `oninput` and `onchange` to make things happen live on a web page in response to user actions
-- How to add text to an image and update the text as you type